Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 I independently contacted Professor Velia Siciliano and arranged the visit and interview.

-In this meeting, I interviewed she was doing for her job.
-Then, I asked her for advice on our topic too.
-Same as last time, some of my teammates joined our meeting through an online meeting.
+During this meeting, I interviewed her about her job and the research she was working on.
+I then asked for her advice on our project topic and discussed ways we could improve our idea.

+As with the previous meeting, several of my teammates joined the discussion online so that we could ask more detailed questions about our project.

 # What I Learned